 - Tobacco Use

 Generally speaking, teeth whitening is pretty simple.
 Whitening products contain one of two tooth bleaches (hydrogen peroxide or carbamide peroxide).
-Bleaches break stains into smaller pieces, thus diminishing the appearance of stained teeth.
+Bleaches reach the dentin several layers deep in each tooth and break stains into smaller pieces, thus diminishing the appearance of stained teeth.

-It should be noted however, that whitening does not work on ALL tooth stains.
+Note, however, that whitening does not work on ALL tooth stains.
 Certain types of discoloration will not respond to bleaching like others.
-Using bleach on yellow teeth probably improve color quite well.
+Using bleach on yellow teeth normally improves color quite well.
 But some other discoloration (brown or gray) may not respond to bleaching.
 Additionally, artificial teeth, such as veneers, crowns, fillings, or caps won’t improve through whitening treatments, nor will tooth discoloration resulting from injury to your teeth or that caused by medications.
-For these reasons it’s important to consult with your dentist at Salt River Dental to see what works best for you.
+For these reasons it’s important to consult with your dentist at Layton Lakes Dental Care to see what works best for you.

 Teeth whitening process is pretty straight forward.
 In most cases the process involves three steps:

 - Preparing your teeth – thorough cleaning by dental hygienist